-In order to participate in the Open Measured Data Management WG, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the Open Measured Data Management WG Participation Agreement, and adhere to the requirements set forth in this charter.
-The Eclipse Solutions Member fees are determined as described in the Eclipse Bylaws and detailed in the Eclipse Membership Agreement.
+In order to participate in the Open Measured Data Management WG, an entity must be at least a Contributing Member of the Eclipse Foundation, have executed the Open Measured Data Management WG Participation Agreement, and adhere to the requirements set forth in this charter.
+The Eclipse Contributing Member fees are determined as described in the Eclipse Foundation Bylaws and detailed in the Eclipse Membership Agreement.

 The Open Measured Data Management WG is open at any time to all new members which meet these conditions.

 The membership classes of the Open Measured Data Management WG are established to reflect the different interest situations of the members.
 The membership class has to be declared by the potential member in his Open Measured Data Management WG participation agreement.
 The membership class of each Open Measured Data Management WG member is checked once a year.

 Driver Members want to influence the definition and further development of Open Measured Data Management and all its deliverables.
 They are members of the Steering Committee and invest an essential amount of resources to sustain the WG activities.
 Typical Driver members include industry users of the technologies and results provided by Open Measured Data Management WG.
 Most of them operate testing processes as part of their core business.

 User Members use the technologies and results provided by the Open Measured Data Management WG.
 They want to keep track of the Open Measured Data Management development but do not want to influence in an essential way.
 Most User Members operate testing processes as part of their core business.